Which Of These Neutron Stars Must Have Had Its Angular Momentum Changed By A Binary Companion?

 Thanks - quite a relief!

-Subsequently reading pervect'due south post I would say his answer makes sense, in GR the conservation laws are encoded in symmetries of the system, 1 way to look at these symmetries uses Killing vectors, where free energy conservation is related to the fourth dimension-like Killing vector and angular momentum is related to space-like kiling vector, if the formula pervect writes applies here it means (I think, if not please pervect explain) that the cylinder might proceeds free energy (in a static setting), but non angular momentum and therefore no spin wheel and no gratis energy.
+Fair enough simply my rather simple approach is to exam general theorems by fashion of a specific setup, and just encounter if all situations take been fully and accurately accounted for by said theorem(s).
+See my comments to pervect's post in #20.Subsequently reading pervect'due south post I would say his answer makes sense, in GR the conservation laws are encoded in symmetries of the system, 1 way to look at these symmetries uses Killing vectors, where free energy conservation is related to the fourth dimension-like Killing vector and angular momentum is related to space-like kiling vector, if the formula pervect writes applies here it means (I think, if not please pervect explain) that the cylinder might proceeds free energy (in a static setting), but non angular momentum and therefore no spin wheel and no gratis energy.

 Information technology is true that if y'all have a cylinder with a bolt through it, and that if you tighten up the bolt to put the cylinder under pressure, that the Komar mass of the cylinder increases.
 While the Komar mass, of the cylinder increases considering of the pressure level, the Komar mass of the bolt decreases, because it's under tension.
 Unless something really deforms, doing work, the whole airtight organisation doesn't gain or lose mass, it's just distributed differently.

 Well that would be extremely problematic from my pov given points raised in #15.
 How could this exist explained?
 I argued in #xiii there would be no circumferential forces of relativistic origin, owing to the purely axial nature of the induced stress.
 Therefore no physical mechanism to reduce angular velocity.
 Now if cylinder Komar mass increase is 'really existent', how on earth can there not be an increase in angular momentum?
 My suspicion is that conservation of energy/momentum is a priori built into the Komar 'proof' of conservative behavior.
 Hence the specific counterexample.
 I have argued in #fifteen one cannot take it both means - if ma = thoup = mi (WEP) holds for pressure induced mass, transverse components of pressure must contribute to inertial mass mi simply every bit for the component in line with any acceleration a.
 That leaves no way around the determination athwart momentum must increase for the setup of #13.
 The other culling is there is indeed a directional nature to pressure generated thousandi (just not for ma or yardp!).
 Hence WEP must fail here, which would still be news imo.
 My bet is though WEP holds.
-Thoughts?
+Thoughts?Even so, (assuming my understanding is correct) fifty-fifty though rotating cylinder is more than massive, it appears to exist the case that information technology doesn't take any more athwart momentum.
+(Again, using the Komar formula, which tin be generalized to handle angular and linear momentum.)
+The pressure terms, which do contribute to the Komar mass, simply don't matter to the angular momentum.

 Some of the confusion in this thread is a outcome of the fact that angular momentum can be defined either at spatial infinity or at cypher infinity.
 Athwart momentum divers at spatial infinity is conserved, for every asymptotically apartment spacetime, period.
 This is considering even if you radiate angular momentum the radiations never makes it out to spatial infinity, and the athwart momentum of the radiation is included when you calculate the angular momentum, no matter what time (slice) you choose.
 Athwart momentum defined at zero infinity is non conserved, precisely due to the radiation loss that Schutz talks about.